malykdim/thestonemagic/README.md

  * After successful authentication, an internal gallery update page is accessed.

 ### Functionality
- * New panneaux can be added to the gallery,
+ * New panneaux can be added to the gallery.
  * Mosaic panneaux can be removed from the gallery.

 ### Technical information